djam90/xampper/readme.md

 `composer global require "djam90/xampper=1.0.1"`

 ### Usage
-1- Ensure that your composer `bin` directory is in your PATH
+1- Ensure that your composer `bin` directory is in your PATH by running the following, assuming a default Composer installation: `setx path "%path%;%APPDATA%\Composer\vendor\bin;"`

 2- Run from the command line: `xampper new`